AgnostiqHQ/covalent/README.md

 <details>
 <summary><b>Serverless Infrastructure:</b> Automatically converts any infrastructure, including on-prem SLURM clusters or cloud compute, into a serverless setup.</summary>
 <br>
-- Covalent simplifies infrastructure management, making it serverless and scalable.
+Covalent simplifies infrastructure management, making it serverless and scalable.
 This feature allows you to leverage the full potential of cloud computing or on-premises clusters without the overhead of manual configuration.

 <!-- Insert image or additional information here if needed -->
 </details>

+> ** Drop a ⭐ **
+>
-If you find Covalent useful or interesting, feel free to give us a ⭐ on GitHub!
+> If you find Covalent useful or interesting, feel free to give us a ⭐ on GitHub!
 Your support helps us to continue developing and improving this framework.

 ### Covalent at work